Home > X-Ray film retention

 Please note that HIPAA left the responsibility for the x-ray film disposal process with the physicians / facilities, and also gave physicians / facilities the choice of doing an on-site or off-site destruction, however, HIPAA rule does state that the disposal of x ray films and other medical records must be done in a way that preserves the confidentiality of the information.

-If you have x-ray film you would like to recycle, please visit our Kansas x-ray film disposal page.
+If you have x-ray film you would like to recycle anywhere in the state of Kansas, please visit our Kansas x-ray film recycling program page.